aidanwhiteley/books/README.md

 ## Implementation

 The main functionality included in the microservice includes
-* being based on latest Spring Boot 2
+* being based on latest Spring Boot 3.x and Java 21
 * Oauth2 based logon using
     * Google
     * Facebook